5 Key California HR Compliance Challenges

 2. Paid Leave Benefits

 California’s paid family leave rules are among the most liberal in the country, offering employees up to eight weeks to bond with a new child or care for an ill family member.
 While paid leave activists have scored wins across the country, what makes California’s program so notable is its generosity.
 Starting this January, leave will need to be paid out at a rate no less than 60-70 percent of regular wages, depending on the beneficiary’s salary.
 In San Francisco, that number is even higher: 100 percent of wages.

 California's paid leave benefits are among the most generous in the nation, presenting unique challenges and opportunities for companies operating in the state.
-Though employers don’t foot the full bill directly (the benefit is funded by an employee-paid tax), they still need set up the payroll deductions to make it happen.
+Though employers don’t foot the full bill directly (the benefit is funded by an employee-paid tax), they still need to set up the payroll deductions to make it happen.
 That means investing in a payroll vendor capable of accommodating those needs.

 Keep in mind that even vacation time is subject to state rules.
 California considers accrued PTO as a part of overall earnings and requires that it be paid out to departing employees.
 That payout has to happen along with their last check, due within 72 hours of their departure or on their last day, depending on whether he or she voluntarily quit or was fired.
 It’s for this reason that “unlimited” vacation policies often raise legal questions in the state.
 If PTO is considered part of an employee’s earnings, how do you pay out an unlimited policy if he or she terminates?